 I'll begin at the beginning.
 I always knew my son was different.
 I had no experience to base this on, but I knew all the same.
 As a baby there was no burbling, gurgling or any of that cute stuff that babies are supposed to do.
 He bucked like a raging bronco when held.
 He had no real interest in toys as play things other than lining them up.
 He would run between two points until he had satisfied the impulse to run.
 Nothing and nobody could stop him.
 We simply weren't in the same world at that precise moment.

 He would fasten and unfasten velcro straps and get angry with himself for not being able to stop.
-He asked the same question over and over and over again and just to be sure he'd ask again.
+He asked the same question over and over and and just to be sure he'd ask again.
 He knew the answer.
 He simply found comfort in the repetition and predictability of it all.

 He was a happy, smiling and energetic boy.
 Good as gold.
-He hated getting upset.
+Hated getting upset.
 Didn't like the feeling of tears in his eyes.
 Screamed for tissues until they were all wiped away.
 He didn't play with other children.
 He played alongside them, or tried to, but mainly he stood back and watched.
 He struggled to play "pretend" games.
 Didn't get the point.
 Got annoyed when people pretended that objects were something else.

 Life was black or white.
 There was no room for grey.
 He liked puzzles.
 Jigsaws.
 Chess.
 Music.
 He would play CDs.
 Stack them.
 Unstack them.
 Stack them some more.
 Memorise the artwork.
 Learn the track listings.
 He had an amazing memory.
 Photographic some would say.
 He would talk at length about his special interests to anybody who would listen.
 It was all he would talk about.